Progarchives, the progressive rock ultimate discography

 PROG REVIEWER

 There are a lot of Rush live DVDs about - probably too many - but this is by far the best.
 As other reviewers have indicated, the playing is fresh, the sound recording is excellent and the editing gives you the feeling you were there.
 All three players seem to be enjoying themselves.
-There's none of the gurning that would spoil some of Alex Lifeson's performances on later live tours, and Geddy Lee never seems to be going through the motions - quite the contrary, in fact.
+There's none of the gurning that would spoil some of Alex Lifeson's performances on later live tours, and Geddy Lee never seems to be going through the motions - quite the contrary.

 Report this review (#2929118)